 Australia to hold Indigenous rights referendum on Oct 14

-Australia will hold a historic Indigenous rights referendum on October 14, Prime Minister Anthony Albanese said Wednesday, setting up a defining moment in the nation's relationship with its Aboriginal minority.
+Australia will hold a historic Indigenous rights referendum on October 14, the prime minister said Wednesday, setting up a defining moment for the nation's relationship with Aboriginal minorities.

-"On that day, every Australian will have a once-in-a-generation chance to bring our country together, and you change it for the better," Albanese said as he announced the date for the binding vote.
+"On that day, every Australian will have a once-in-a-generation chance to bring our country together," Anthony Albanese said as he announced the date for the compulsory and binding vote.

 "October 14 is our time.
 It's our chance.
 It's a moment calling out to the best of our Australian character."